What Does it Take to Foster?

 2. Current pets must be vaccinated.
 The shelter environment could be carried into your home.
 If you have other pets in the home, we require that they have the following up-to-date vaccinations: rabies, bordetella, distemper/parvo for dogs and rabies and FVRCP for cats.

 If you meet and agree to the requirements above:

 We suggest reading this article on Petfinder that offers great information on How to Prepare your Home for a Foster Pet.

 Complete the Foster Application.
 You will be notified upon approval.

 A home check will be conducted in order to ensure the safety of our pups in your home.

-Finally, pick your pup!
-We will share the dogs known history and behavioral traits with you in order to determine if the dog will be a good match for you to foster.
+Finally, pick your foster animal!
+We will share the known history of the dog/cat and behavioral traits with you in order to determine if they will be a good match for you to foster.